flomotlik/blog/_posts/2013-04-16-tests-make-software.markdown

 (BDD).
 In the next few blog posts we will show you how our development process with BDD works and give you examples on how to get started.

-Behavior-driven development is a collection of tools and methologies based on test-driven development.
+Behavior-driven development is a collection of tools and methodologies based on test-driven development.
 We will therefore cover the basics of test-driven development in this post.